Thursday, December 26, 2024

 Tuesday our destination is Quebec City via the St Lawrence north shore.
 We had visited years ago; a November visit sometime in the 1980's for a conference of Kate's, we stayed in the Chateau Frontenac (pictured above) and had met up with Sam and Bruce from Winnipeg.
 I haven't found a blog or pictures of that visit.
 Google tells us that this drive from Cornwall is just a bit over 4 hours (and you know how accurate Google routes are) and there may be issues navigating through Montreal.
 We have reserved a place through Expedia but arrive in the city well before check in time which is late in the afternoon.

 Near the Plains of Abraham we visit the Musee National des Beaux- Arts du Quebec.
-To see some art, have lunch and kill some time.
+We see some art, have lunch and kill some time.
 The gallery is an impressive modern building and the exhibits were dominated by modern artworks.
 There was a gallery of native Inuit art but most of that was behind plexiglass.

 A large piece I did like was Rainbow (for Rose and Licorice), David Elliott 2008.
 It's a huge piece, mixed media, and looks like a collage.
-It is also part of the permanent collection, that one I really liked.
+It is also part of the permanent collection.
+That one I really liked.

 There's a gallery of works by the Canadian impressionist Helen McNicoll (1879-1915).
 Historically, and even today, women artists struggle to be recognized and taken seriously.
-She was an exception with a short career dying young from diabetes.
+She was an exception with a short career, dying young from diabetes.
 Wikipedia tells me:

 "In 2024, the exhibition Helen McNicoll: An Impressionist Journey which presented more than 65 paintings by the artist, including 25 from the collection of Pierre Lassonde, was held at the Musée national des beaux-arts du Québec (MNBAQ).[8]
 The major book/ catalogue focused on the idea of travel and its repercussions on McNicoll's work.[8]"